wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-staged-publishing.md

 <a name="PowerShell"></a>
 ## Azure PowerShell cmdlets for deployment slots

-Azure PowerShell is a module that provides cmdlets to manage Azure through Windows PowerShell, including support for managing web app deployment slots in Azure Websites.
+Azure PowerShell is a module that provides cmdlets to manage Azure through Windows PowerShell, including support for managing web app deployment slots in Azure Web App.

-- For information on installing and configuring Azure PowerShell, and on authenticating Azure PowerShell with your Azure subscription, see [How to install and configure Windows Azure PowerShell](/documentation/articles/install-configure-powershell).
+- For information on installing and configuring Azure PowerShell, and on authenticating Azure PowerShell with your Azure subscription, see [How to install and configure Windows Azure PowerShell](/documentation/articles/powershell-install-configure).

 - In order to use the new Azure Resource Manager mode for PowerShell cmdlets start with the following: `Switch-AzureMode -Name AzureResourceManager`.